The Meridian Files — Book One

 The magnetic anomaly is not.

-Launch Day Notification
+02 Launch Day Notification

-One email when the book goes live.
-No drip campaigns.
 No newsletters unless you want them.

 // Exactly one signal

-// Five books planned
+// Five files planned

 That question drove two years of research into archaeology, underwater surveying, and the actual published literature on Pacific megalithic construction — before a single chapter was written.

 Reid Harlan lives in Europe.
 The Nan Madol Codex is his first novel.
+He is not done with this question.

 // YOUR SPOT IS HELD UNTIL LAUNCH · NO CHARGE, EVER